obsidianmd/obsidian-clipper/docs/Interpret web pages.md

 ---
 permalink: web-clipper/interpreter
 aliases:
     - Interpreter
 ---

-Interpreter is a [[Introduction to Obsidian Web Clipper|Web Clipper]] feature that lets you interact with web pages using natural language.
-Interpreter helps you capture and modify data that you want to save to Obsidian.
+Interpreter is a [[Introduction to AppFlowy Web Clipper|Web Clipper]] feature that lets you interact with web pages using natural language.
+Interpreter helps you capture and modify data that you want to save to AppFlowy.
 For example:

 - Extract specific text fragments.
 - Summarize or explain information.
 - Convert text from one format to another.
 - Translate text to a different language.

-Interpreter leverages language models to process information on a web page, and return results using [[Variables]] that you can add to your [[Obsidian Web Clipper/Templates|Web Clipper Templates]].
+Interpreter leverages language models to process information on a web page, and return results using [[Variables]] that you can add to your [[Templates|Web Clipper Templates]].

 ![[web-clipper-interpreter-demo.mp4#interface]]